amidaware/trmm-docs/docs/av.md

 They are usually fraught with false-positives because we live in a world of complex greys, not black and white.

-At the moment, Microsoft Windows Defender thinks a go executable with virtually nothing in it is the "Trojan:Win32/Wacatac.B!ml" virus <https://old.reddit.com/r/golang/comments/s1bh01/goexecutables_and_windows_defender/>
+At the moment, Microsoft Windows Defender thinks a go executable with virtually nothing in it is the "Trojan:Win32/Wacatac.B!ml" virus <https://old.reddit.com/r/golang/comments/s1bh01/goexecutables_and_windows_defender/>.

 At Tactical we recommend:

-1. No 3rd party AV
+1. No 3rd party AV.
-2. Use the `Defender Status Report` script (Task > Run Daily - Use Automation manager) to monitor machines: <https://github.com/amidaware/community-scripts/blob/main/scripts/Win_Defender_Status_Report.ps1>
+2. Use the `Defender Status Report` script (Task > Run Daily - Use Automation manager) to monitor machines: <https://github.com/amidaware/community-scripts/blob/main/scripts/Win_Defender_Status_Report.ps1>.
 3. If you want to lock a system down, run the `Defender Enable` script (test in your environment, because it can stop Microsoft Office from opening docs) that will turn on Protected Folders: <https://github.com/amidaware/community-scripts/blob/main/scripts/Win_Defender_Enable.ps1> and you will be extremely safe.
 Annoyed, but safe.
 Use [this](https://github.com/amidaware/trmm-awesome/blob/main/scripts/Windows_Defender_Allowed_List.ps1) as an Exclusion List for Protected Folders items.

-Be aware there is also [a powershell script](https://github.com/amidaware/community-scripts/blob/main/scripts/Win_TRMM_AV_Update_Exclusion.ps1) to add TRMM exclusions specific to Windows Defender
+Be aware there is also [a powershell script](https://github.com/amidaware/community-scripts/blob/main/scripts/Win_TRMM_AV_Update_Exclusion.ps1) to add TRMM exclusions specific to Windows Defender.

 !!!note
-    If you need to use 3rd party AV, add the necessary exclusions (see below for examples) and submit the exe's as safe
+    If you need to use 3rd party AV, add the necessary exclusions (see below for examples) and submit the exes as safe.

 ## Bitdefender Gravityzone

 Admin URL: <https://cloud.gravityzone.bitdefender.com/>

-To exclude URLs: Policies > {policy name} > Network Protection > Content Control > Settings > Exclusions
+To exclude URLs: **Policies > {policy name} > Network Protection > Content Control > Settings > Exclusions**

 ![Web Exclusions](images/avbitdefender_gravityzone_exclusions0.png)